nhktmdzhg/Game_final_project/README.md

 - Add **power-ups** and special boosts to enhance gameplay.
 - Introduce **new levels, themes, and environments**.
 - Implement a **leaderboard system** to compete with friends.
-- Expand to multiple platforms (Android, iOS, WebGL).
+- Expand to multiple platforms (iOS, WebGL).

 ---